Nikon D3500 Two Lens Kit

 Live View: The camera features Live View, which allows you to frame your photographs in the monitor instead of the viewfinder.
 When the Live View button is pressed, the mirror is raised and the view through the lens will be displayed in the monitor.
 The subject will no longer be visible in the viewfinder.
 The Live View display will show up to 13 items, including shooting, focus, and AF-area modes, along with other status indicators.
 You can opt to hide many of the indicators, or overlay a framing grid in the monitor.

-Optical Viewfinder: The D3400 uses a fixed eye-level penta-mirror single-lens reflex viewfinder with a built-in diopter adjustment to set the viewfinder to your personal eyesight (with or without glasses).
+Optical Viewfinder: The D3500 uses a fixed eye-level penta-mirror single-lens reflex viewfinder with a built-in diopter adjustment to set the viewfinder to your personal eyesight (with or without glasses).
 The viewfinder's coverage area is approximately 95% horizontal and vertical.
-During self-timer or remote control operation when your eye does not cover the viewfinder eyepiece, stray light may enter the eyepiece and affect the exposure when the image is captured.
+During self-timer operation, when your eye does not cover the viewfinder eyepiece, stray light may enter the eyepiece and affect the exposure when the image is captured.
 To prevent this, you can use an optional eyepiece cap to cover the eyepiece.

-Image Sensor: The D3400 features a 23.5mm x 15.6mm DX-format CMOS image sensor with a total pixel count of approximately 24.72 million pixels and an effective pixel count of approximately 24.2 million.
+Image Sensor: The D3500 features a 23.5mm x 15.6mm DX-format CMOS image sensor with a total pixel count of approximately 24.78 million pixels and an effective pixel count of approximately 24.2 million.

 Recording Media: The camera records images on SD, SDHC, and SDXC memory cards, including UHS-I compliant cards.
-Cards rated UHS Speed Class 3 or better are recommended for movie recording.
 No SD cards are included with the camera.
 The camera has no internal memory.

-Still Image Formats: The D3400 records still images in JPEG and NEF (RAW) formats.
+Still Image Formats: The D3500 records still images in JPEG and NEF (RAW) formats.
 You can choose from the following Image Quality and Image Size settings:

 |Quality Option |